-The National Crime Agency (NCA) leads UK law enforcement's response to bribery, corruption and sanctions evasion.
+The National Crime Agency leads the UK law enforcement's response to bribery, corruption and sanctions evasion.
 It provides intelligence support and specialist operational capability.

-The Financial Conduct Authority (FCA) is a regulatory body responsible for regulating financial services firms and financial markets in the UK, and the prudential supervisor.
-Although it does not prosecute matters under the Bribery Act 2010, any conduct by a regulated firm relating to bribery or corruption risks may also constitute a breach of the rules or principles of the FCA Handbook.
-Under Principle 11 of the FCA Handbook, a firm must deal with its regulator in an open and cooperative way, and must disclose to the appropriate regulator anything relating to the firm, of which that regulator would reasonably expect notice.
-Accordingly, a regulated firm may be required under Principle 11 to report conduct involving bribery or corruption to the regulator.
+The Financial Conduct Authority (FCA) is responsible for regulating financial services firms and financial markets in the UK.
+Although it does not prosecute matters under the UKBA, any conduct by a regulated firm relating to bribery or corruption may also constitute a breach of the rules or principles of the FCA Handbook.
+A regulated firm may, for example, be required under Principle 11 to report conduct involving bribery or corruption to the regulator.

-Describe any recent shifts in the patterns of enforcement of the domestic bribery rules.
+Patterns in enforcement Describe any recent shifts in the patterns of enforcement of the domestic bribery rules.

-In recent years, one of the most noteworthy shifts in the patterns of enforcement is the use of DPAs to resolve a criminal investigation into a body corporate.
+In recent years, one of the most noteworthy shifts in the patterns of enforcement is the use of deferred prosecution agreements (DPAs) to resolve a criminal investigation into a body corporate.
 This also applies to domestic bribery.
-However, at least seven of the 10 DPAs (in relation to which there is publicly available information), which related to offences involving bribery and corruption, had an international element, and were not strictly domestic bribery cases.
+However, at least eight of the 10 DPAs (in relation to which there is publicly available information), which related to offences involving bribery and corruption, had an international element, and were not strictly speaking domestic bribery cases.